 |Can My Landlord Enter My Apartment without My Permission?||

-A landlord may also have access to show the apartment to prospective tenants, but no sooner than sixty days prior to expiration of the current tenant’s lease.
+A landlord may also have access to show the apartment to prospective renters, but not before 60 days prior to expiration of your lease.

 For a list of organizations in your area that may be able to help you, enter your zip code.